Kevinpgalligan/KevingalWebsite/pages/blog/recurse.md

 The conversational interview is where I got rejected.
 They don't provide feedback after the interview, but I can guess what went wrong.
 My motivations for attending RC were not clear or well thought-out.
 I said I liked the structure provided by RC, and that I thought it would help me to stay motivated -- but the RC website specifically says that they're looking for self-guided and self-motivated people!
 I also thought the interviewer would appreciate my openness when I shared my one worry about attending RC and said that, in the aftermath of my PhD experience, I sometimes find difficult programming to be anxiety-inducing, which makes me procrastinate and avoid it.
 In retrospect, I shouldn't have been so self-deprecating.
 An empathetic interviewer might even have rejected me for the good of my mental health!

 Ultimately, I don't know why I got rejected, and I can only speculate.
-Needless to say, I was gutted, because I'd been fantasising about attending RC for many years.
+Needless to say, I was gutted, because I'd been fantasising for many years about attending RC.
 The RC website says that 6% of attendees get in on their 2nd (or later) attempt, which is supposed to be encouraging, but seems like a pretty small percentage to me???
-Still, I was determined to try again, and self-reflection had at least given me an idea of how to improve.
+Still, I was determined to try again after the mandatory 3-month waiting period, and self-reflection had at least given me an idea of how to improve.

 ### Second Application
 I did a crapload of research for my second application.
 I combed through the RC website, and read upwards of 20 articles and blog posts by people who'd applied to RC.
 I used these sources for inspiration and to better prepare myself.
 I also seriously reflected on my motivations, and concluded that the reason I wanted to attend RC specifically was for the community it provides.
 Anyone can go into the mountains and do a programming retreat by themselves, but it wouldn't be half as fun or as beneficial as working with other people!